Translation of the book about Architecture Styles in the Netherlands-Indies & Indonesia

 held in various cities in the Netherlands.
 Participants were representatives from three ministries of Indonesia

-HERITAGE hands-on involved in expert meetings and trainings about revitalization of forts and laid foundation for institutional framework for ministerial coordination of the Trading Route.
+HERITAGE hands-on involved in expert meetings and training about the revitalization of forts and laid the foundation for an institutional framework for ministerial coordination of the Trading Route.

 Authentic Neighborhood’s Maps and Apps of Colombo, Sri Lanka

 i-Discover Asia puts old neighborhoods in South East Asian cities on the map through an innovative concept: illustrated neighborhood maps combined with a story-telling app.
 We work with locals to document the spirit of a place before it disappears from Asia’s cityscape.
 Not just the buildings, but the people, stories, and collective memory.

 The results were four maps of historical neighborhoods of Colombo: Pettah, Fort, Slave Island, and Cinnamon Gardens.
 The launch was on Saturday, 17 November 2018 by the Mayor of Colombo.